 MIDI controllers can be powered via USB port and may come with traditional 5-pin MIDI out ports or mini jack TRS MIDI outputs.

 A sustain pedal input is necessary for playing piano parts.
 Some MIDI controllers also offer wireless connectivity options, such as Bluetooth.
+Certain portable MIDI controllers can be powered by AA batteries, allowing for wireless use on the go.

 DAW Integration and Compatibility

 Deep integration with a digital audio workstation (DAW) allows for a more seamless music production experience.
+Some MIDI controllers come bundled with Ableton Live Lite, providing users with a beginner-friendly DAW for immediate music production.

 Many MIDI controllers, like the Komplete Kontrol S88 and A25, offer seamless integration with the Native Instruments ecosystem, enhancing workflow and usability for users familiar with Native Instruments software and hardware like Massive, Reaktor, Maschine Essentials, and Kontakt.

-Integrate Your Midi Keyboards Controller into Cubase
+Integrate Your MIDI Keyboard Controller into Cubase

 MIDI Remote lets you use 3rd party MIDI controllers in Cubase.